gkadi/iMultiplier/README.md

 Version 1.0.0

-Quickly generates images with dynamic content: Invitations, Identifiers, Labels, etc. And Share them automatically.
+An Android app that allows you to quickly multiply images with dynamic content such as invitations, identifiers, labels, etc. and share them automatically.

 Made with love.